bluesky66-dev/kibana/x-pack/plugins/triggers_actions_ui/README.md

 |charts|Optional property, which is needed to display visualization of alert type expression.
 Will be changed after visualization refactoring.|
 |dataFieldsFormats|Optional property, which is needed to display visualization of alert type expression.
 Will be changed after visualization refactoring.|

-## Embed the Create Connector flyout within any Kibana plugin
+## Embed the Create Connector flyout within any HyperSec Kibana plugin

-Follow the instructions bellow to embed the Create Connector flyout within any Kibana plugin:
+Follow the instructions bellow to embed the Create Connector flyout within any HyperSec Kibana plugin:
-1. Add TriggersAndActionsUIPublicPluginSetup and TriggersAndActionsUIPublicPluginStart to Kibana plugin setup dependencies:
+1. Add TriggersAndActionsUIPublicPluginSetup and TriggersAndActionsUIPublicPluginStart to HyperSec Kibana plugin setup dependencies:

 ```
 import {